Information for Applicants 2026

 - Proposed research design/methodology

-- Why applicants feel that this research is important.
+- Why this research is important.

 - Reference list (this will not count as part of 1000 words)